 It's sad, but I almost broke out laughing at the bizarre technology-naive question.
 These are the type of folks who are defending bad health IT and taking advantage of the lack of knowledge of many judges about the technology.

-The attorney also for some reason demanded me to affirm that the health IT-related medical malpractice case in which I am substitute plaintiff, that of my late mother, had been dismissed.
+The attorney also for some reason demanded me to affirm that a health IT-related medical malpractice case in which I am substitute plaintiff, that of my late mother, had been dismissed.
 He didn't ask me the case status, but instead in a declarative manner stated "and that case has been dismissed, is that right?"

 God only knows where that misinformation came from.
 IT industry/defense lawyer Listserv gossip perhaps?